 The infographic gives an overview of the 2017 Anti-Dumping Initiative and details of the projects funded are available here.

-Under the 2018 Anti-Dumping Initiative, €2 million will be made available to local authorities and communities to continue the fight against illegal dumping in Ireland.
-Details of the projects approved under 2018 Anti-Dumping Initiative are available here.
+Under the 2018 Anti-Dumping Initiative, €2 million was made available to local authorities and communities to continue the fight against illegal dumping in Ireland.
+Details of the projects funded under 2018 Anti-Dumping Initiative are available here.